-This chapter presents the available SLSM and U-Motion configurations with an XT3 6U server:
+This chapter presents the available SLSM and U-Motion configurations with an XT3 6U server, as well as some examples of connections on the rear panel.

-- The tables show the channel assignment at the level of the V3X board. - The examples show how the BNC connectors should be cabled for a selected configuration.
+The tables and examples reflect how the BNC connectors should be cabled on the rear panel for the given configuration.

 The configurations in 8 and 12-channel mode make use of the secondary channel of the codec module on the V3X board as an independent record channel.
+This is available in given conditions.
 See section "About Extended Configurations" on page 51.